Chunpai/chunpai.github.io/_posts/2019-04-20-Stochastic-Policy-Gradient.md

 author: Chunpai
 ---

-> In this post, I will summarize some concepts about policy gradient.
+In this post, I will summarize some concepts about policy gradient, off-policy gradient, and importance sampling.

+* TOC
+{: toc}

 ### Goal of Reinforcement Learning